armsp/BDPP-23-Covid-Project/work/project/readme.md

 The general direction we want to take in this project is outlined [here](https://docs.google.com/document/d/1nTZxaHd7YsTs8NGOBT5wBXATSmV-iW3Yf0dg_U_U9kY/edit).

-## Unrelated IP
+## Unrelated intellectual property

 The code is backed by a computation graph system (aka `./node.py` system) that employs a fully automated smart caching scheme (`./cache.py`) for intermediate results.
 This system is hungry on disk space, so cleaning old results in the `./node_cache` directory may be necessary once in a while.
 Check disk space availability with `du -h . | sort -h`.
 For development, a hybrid notebook/python file system is employed via `./writefile2.py`, which simplifies combining notebooks with each other and with other python code.
 To reload development modules at (interactive) runtime without restarting the kernel `./require.py` is used to automatically determine the necessity of reloading another imported (or `require`'d) module.
 To ensure consistency and provide minimal documentation across cumputation stages, `./typesystem.py` and `./typed.py` ensure simple definition and checking of result types, respectively.
-This last feature is not used on the application level in this project.

 ### TODO